koutto/web-brutator/README.md

 ![Demo](./img/demo.gif)

-# Add Module / Contribute
+# [:wrench: Add new module / Contribute
 Adding a new authentication bruteforce module is pretty straightforward:

 1. Create a new file with appropriate name under `lib/core/modules/`